chadcourtney9/Responsive-Portfolio/README.md

 # Overview of Project

 This project was to make a responsive portfolio page to work on devices of multiple sizes.
-I used Bootstrap to help with a lot of the lay out of the pages.
-Hoping to have stuff to add to my portfolio soon to show off my work!
+I used materialize, fontawesome and google fonts to help with a lot of the lay out of the pages.
+Just a few beginner projects added so far!
+Looking to add a lot more in the future!

 <a href="https://chadcourtney9.github.io/Responsive-Portfolio/index.html" target="_blank">See deployed page here </a>